 The Philadelphia Chinatown Development Corp. provides resources; First District Councilman is Mark Squilla (215-686-3458).

-The China Gate - Built by Chinese artisans in 1982 and recently refurbished, the dramatic gilt-painted entry symbolizes the connection between Philadelphia and its sister city Tianjin.
+The China Gate - Built by Chinese artisans in 1982 and recently refurbished, the dramatic gilt-painted entry symbolizes Philadelphia's connection to Tianjin's sister city.
 Designed by architect Sabrina Soong, the structure recreates a Qing Dynasty style with Tianjin tiles.

 Getting Around -Bus lines that stop in Chinatown include the 23, 47, 47M, 48, and 61.
 The Chinatown subway station conveniently stops at Race and N. 8th streets.